-5) For cases involving graduate students, the Hearing Board letter will be sent to the AS&E Dean of Graduate Studies, who will review the finding, the sanction and the wording of the letter and follow up if needed as specified above (Section XIII A.2 and 3).
-The Dean will forward the finding and his or her recommendation to the University Dean of Graduate Studies as per the University "Judicial Process for Academic Misconduct by Graduate Students."
+5) For cases involving graduate students, the Hearing Board letter will be sent to the AS&E GEPA Dean, who will review the finding, sanction(s) and wording of the letter and follow up if needed as specified above (Section XIII A.2 and 3).
+The Dean will forward the finding along with his or her recommendation to the University Dean of Graduate Studies as per University policy on "Judicial Process for Academic

+Misconduct by Graduate Students."
 The University Dean of Graduate Studies will issue the final decision letter.